-2022 Fish Passage:
+2023 Fish Passage:

-PADEP and US Fish and Wildlife Service (USFWS) submitted written requests to Brookfield on March 17, 2022 asking that the Holtwood fish lift not be operated in 2022 based on the recommendation from multiple resource agencies due to the potential spread of invasive species.
-USFWS also noted that the Tier II radio telemetry study would then be deferred.
-By letter dated March 28, 2022, Brookfield submitted a request to FERC to suspend fish passage and the Tier II radio telemetry study for the 2022 fish passage season at the Holtwood fish lifts based on the agencies request.
-On April 4, 2022, FERC filed a Public Notice regarding the Application for Temporary Variance of Fish Passage Requirements.
+PADEP, US Fish and Wildlife Service (USFWS), and PFBC submitted written requests to Brookfield on December 14, 15, 21, 2022 asking that the Holtwood fish lift not be operated in 2023 based on the recommendation from multiple resource agencies due to the potential spread of invasive species.
+USFWS and PADEP also noted that the Tier II radio telemetry study would then be deferred.
+By letter dated January 9, 2023, Brookfield submitted a request to FERC to suspend fish passage and the Tier II radio telemetry study for the 2023 fish passage season at the Holtwood fish lifts based on the agencies request.